-A simple explanation of Chain Replication is that it is a variation of primary/backup replication with the following restrictions:
+A simple explanation of Chain Replication is that it is a variation of single-primary/multiple-secondary replication with the following restrictions:

-- 1. All writes are strictly performed by servers that are arranged in a single order, known as the "chain order", beginning at the chain's head (analogous to the primary server in primary/backup replication) and ending at the chain's tail. - 2.
+- 1. All writes are strictly performed by servers that are arranged in a single order, known as the "chain order", beginning at the chain's head and ending at the chain's tail. - 2.
 All strongly consistent reads are performed only by the tail of the chain, i.e., the last server in the chain order. - 3.
 Inconsistent reads may be performed by any single server in the chain.